 This drink is fun, bubbly, and full of fruity yumminess, but don’t let the bright colors and fruit garnishes fool you; this isn’t a sickeningly sweet drink.

-In fact, it’s pretty tart, thanks to the 100% cranberry juice.
+In fact, the vodka spritz is pretty tart, thanks to the 100% cranberry juice.
 It’s a crisp, fruity, and super refreshing drink.

 Plus, it looks fantastic, and there are plenty of strawberries to eat when you’re done.